padmalcom/CognitiveServices/texttospeech/README.md

-# texttospeech
+# Text-To-Speech

 A text to speech service based on neural networks.
+This service requires a GPU and CUDA.